sanderblue/gitGraph/README.md

 Also note this from GitHub's API v3 Documentation:
 "Rate Limiting:
-We limit requests to 60 per hour for unauthenticated requests.
+We [GitHub] limit requests to 60 per hour for unauthenticated requests.
 For requests using Basic Authentication or OAuth, we limit requests to 5,000 per hour."

 On the agenda: